UOM-EEE-EEEN11202/uom-eee-eeen11202.github.io/docs/chapters/useful_information/style_guide.rst

 For writing these notes, we will use our own style, broadly following conventions common in Python and in Rust.
 In particular:

 - Filenames will be in *snake case*.
-That is, all lower case with underscores _ rather than spaces.
+That is, all lower case with underscores :console:`_` rather than spaces.
 Example: :console:`file_name.py`.
 This is to help avoid cases like :console:`"file name.py"` being accidentally interpreted as two files, one called :console:`"file"` and one called :console:`"name.c"`.
 (Nevertheless, our code should use delimiters to mark the start and end of a filename to avoid this issue, because in general you can't guarantee what a filename will be.)

+- Folders will be in *kebab case*.
+That is, all lower case with hyphens :console:`-` rather than spaces.
+Example: :console:`lab-a`.
+This is to help avoid issues with spaces in folder names, which can cause problems in some command line tools.
+(This is actually a fairly recent change to our style guide.
+You might still see some screenshots which use our older style, which used snake case for folders.)

 - Variables will be in snake case.
-Example: my_variable_name.
-Usually, but not always, programming is case sensitive, and so sticking with this helps ensure we don't have My_variable and my_variable, which are actually two different variables.
+Example: :console:`my_variable_name`.
+Usually, but not always, programming is case sensitive, and so sticking with this helps ensure we don't have :console:`My_variable` and :console:`my_variable`, which are actually two different variables.

 - Classes will be in *Pascal case*.
-That is, all lower case, with uppercase at the start of a new work (apart from the first one), with no spaces present.
-Example: myClassName.
+That is, all lower case, with uppercase at the start of a new word (apart from the first one), with no spaces present.
+Example: :console:`myClassName`.

 - Constants will be in capitals.
-Example: MY_CONSTANT.
+Example: :console:`MY_CONSTANT`.

 - We won't use camel case.
 (Example: MyVariableName.)

 - Code will be indented each time we move into a function, or into an if or while statement, or similar.

 - An indent is 4 spaces, entered with the space bar.
 We won't use tabs for indenting.
-(This is because different computers display tabs as having different widths, whereas a space is more fixed.)
+(This is because different computers may display tabs as having different widths, whereas a space is more fixed.)

 - Comments on the same line as code start with a lower case letter, as if they were continuing on a sentence.
 Comments on a line by-themselves start with an upper case letter, as if they are starting a new sentence.